What are driver’s license points and how do they work?

 8. A seat belt ticket can be assigned points if children are in the car.

-You won't typically get points if cited for failing to wear your seat belt, but in New York, if you are ticketed for having a child in the car under age 16 without a seat belt, the violation adds 3 points to your driving record.
+You won't typically get points if cited for failing to wear your seat belt, but in New York, if you are ticketed for having a child in the car under age 16 without a seat belt, the traffic offense adds 3 points to your driving record.

 9. A red-light camera ticket doesn’t carry points in some states.

-Typically, if you get a ticket for running a red light, you also get driver's license points.
+Typically, if you get a ticket for running a red light, you also get points added to your driver's license.
 But, in some states, you don't get points if a red-light camera catches you.

 Other states tack on points for running red lights regardless of whether a camera or a cop busts you.
 For example, Arizona assesses two points for red-light tickets from either a camera or law enforcement.
 New Jersey, however, tacks on two points only if you get a traditional ticket from a police officer.